huggingface/transformers/examples/research_projects/xls_r/README.md

 **Please note**:
-All important announcement will be made on discord.
+All important announcements will be made on discord.
 Please make sure that you've joined the following discord server: TODO: fill out.
 Please make sure that you have been added to the [Speech Event Organization](https://huggingface.co/speech-recognition-community-v2).
 You should have received an invite by email.
 If you didn't receive an invite, please contact the organizers, *e.g.* Anton, Patrick, or Omar on discord.